 City street parking requires cars to move every day.

 Beloit College extends beyond campus proper.
 Several campus facilities, including CELEB (the entrepreneurship center), ABBA (the student-run art gallery), and the gorgeous Hendricks Center for the Arts are located downtown, as is Turtle Creek, the Beloit College bookstore.

-Downtown Beloit is just down the hill from Beloit College.
-You’ll discover plenty of dining options within walking distance, the Saturday Farmers’ Market (which is renowned statewide), cafes, study spots with student specials, and plenty of places to take part in open mikes, trivia contests, and live music.
+Downtown Beloit is just a short walk down the hill from Beloit College.
+You’ll discover plenty of dining options within walking distance, the Saturday Farmers’ Market (which is renowned statewide), cafes, study spots with student specials, and plenty of places to take part in open mic nights, trivia contests, and live music.

 Take a look at our Google-based campus map, which includes running, biking, dining, and diversions features.
 You may want to read more about the city, see a list of local banks, pharmacies, and stores, and find out about the diverse religious communities and spiritual opportunities.